 1h. (short answer- one number).
 What is the total population abundance (sum of abundances across all ages) after 30 years?

-Finally, run your simulation again, this time starting with all 1000 individuals in age 1 instead of distributing them across all ages.
+Finally, run your simulation again, this time starting with all 1000 individuals in age 1 (initial abundance vector is 1000 one year olds, and zero for all other ages) instead of distributing them across all ages.
 This time, run your model for 50 years.

 1i. (image upload).
 Upload an image (plot) of simulated abundance over time for all four ages.
 The x-axis should represent time in years (years 0 to 50), and the y axis should represent abundance.
 The plot should include 4 lines, one for each age.
 (HINT: you can re-use the R code above to produce this plot).